Author

 Her first novel, "The Eyes of the Doe" was published in 2017.
 The book was awarded First Place by Texas Authors Association in 2018 for Family Life/Inspirational Fiction.
 Prior to publication, the first chapter placed as a finalist in the 2016 First Chapter Competition for Historical Fiction sponsored by East Texas Writers Guild.

-In March 2018, her memoir "Mademoiselle Renoir à Paris" was published.
+In March 2018, her novella "Mademoiselle Renoir à Paris" was published.
 In April 2019, Ms. Wells’ collection of poems “LodeStar: Reflections of Light and Dark” was released.
-"LodeStar" won First Place for Poetry in 2020 Best of Texas Book Awards sponsored by Authors Marketing Guild.
+"LodeStar" won First Place for Poetry in 2020 by Best of Texas Book Awards sponsored by Authors Marketing Guild.

-Since 2016, Tyler Today Magazine has featured Ms. Wells five times in its "Authors Among Us" column, which she helped inspire to benefit local authors.
+Ms. Wells has also won numerous awards for short stories.
+Since 2016, Tyler Today Magazine has featured Ms. Wells eight times in its "Authors Among Us" column, which she helped inspire to benefit local authors.

 Ms. Wells, who holds a BA in English and French, facilitated writing critique groups for the Atlanta Writers Club and Knoxville Writers Group.
 She especially enjoys writing poetry and draws inspiration from the wide range of experience she gathered from her travels and living in a variety of places.
 She currently lives in Tyler, Texas with her husband and their dog, Kaspar.